 So, you’re invited to an exciting event, want to impress with your outfit, and you’re counting down the days till you can strut your stuff.
 But the invitation has left you puzzling over the Cocktail Attire dress code.
 Before you get too hot under the collar, we’ve created the ultimate style guide to help you perfect the cocktail dress code for men.
+Read more Men's Style Guide features and check out our store.

 Gone are the school disco days when simply turning up in the latest Nike trainers gave you ultimate street cred.
 Now, Idle Men everywhere are left staring at invitations in dismay.
 Dress codes: ambiguous words designed to inform you on what to wear for that special occasion.
 Although, most of the time we have no idea what the words actually mean.